Introduction

 "How heavy are those?"
 Matt asked.

 I thanked Ted and climbed back into the van to return to the hotel.
-Grandpa wanted to know, "How small of a tile can the machine print?"
+"How small of a tile can the machine print?"
+Grandpa wanted to know.

 "Will it be done in time for the grand reopening?"
 Grandpa asked.

-"Which five won't be ready yet?"
+"Which won't be ready yet?"

 "That's fine, those are mostly the units for leasing," he said.